hyperledger/indy-node/docs/requests.md

     The version of client-to-node protocol (as in Request).

+- `reqMetadata` (json; optional):

+    Metadata as in Request.
+It may be absent for Reply to write requests as `txn` fields already contains this information as part of transaction written to the ledger.

 - `txn` (json):

     Transaction as written to the Ledger (see [transactions](transactions.md)).
     Includes transaction data, request metadata (as was in Request) and transaction metadata.

 - `ledgerMetadata` (json):

-    Metadata associated with the given transaction in the Ledger.
+    Metadata associated with the current state of the Ledger.
-    This metadata is not part of transaction in the Ledger and just attached to the Reply.

-    - `seqNo` (integer):
+    - `ledgerId` (enum integer):
-        a unique sequence number of the transaction on Ledger
+        ID of the ledger the transaction is written to:
+        - POOL_LEDGER = 0
+        - DOMAIN_LEDGER = 1
+        - CONFIG_LEDGER = 2

+    - `rootHash` (base58-encoded hash string):
+        base58-encoded ledger's merkle tree root hash

+    - `size` (integer):
+        Ledger's size (that is the last seqNo present at the ledger at that time).

-- `state_proof` (dict):
+- `stateMetadata` (json):

-    State proof with BLS multi-signature of the State:

-    - `root_hash` (base58-encoded string): state trie root hash for the ledger the returned transaction belongs to
+    Metadata associated with the state (Patricia Merkle Trie) the returned transaction belongs to (see `ledgerId`).
-    - `proof_nodes` (base64-encoded string): state proof for the returned transaction against the state trie with the specified `root_hash`
-    - `multi_signature` (dict): BLS multi-signature against the specified state trie root hash
-        - `value` (dict): the value the BLS multi-signature was created against

     - `timestamp` (integer as POSIX timestamp): last update of the state

-            - `ledger_id` (integer enum): ID of the ledger the returned transaction belongs to (Pool=0; Domain=1; Config=2)
-            - `txn_root_hash` (base58-encoded string): root hash of the ledger the returned transaction belongs to
+    - `poolRootHash` (base58-encoded hash string):
-            - `state_root_hash` (base58-encoded string): state trie root hash for the ledger the returned transaction belongs to
-            - `pool_state_root_hash` (base58-encoded string): pool state trie root hash to get the state of the Pool at the moment the BLS multi-signature was created
+     pool state trie root hash to get the current state of the Pool (it can be used to get the state of the Pool at the moment the BLS multi-signature was created).

+    - `rootHash` (base58-encoded string):
+     state trie root hash for the ledger the returned transaction belongs to

+- `multi_signature` (json):

+    BLS multi-signature against the given `ledgerMetadata` and `stateMetadata` (serialized to MsgPack)
-        - `signature` (base58-encoded string): BLS multi-signature against the state trie with the specified `root_hash`
+    - `value` (base58-encoded string): the value of the BLS multi-signature
     - `participants` (array os strings): Aliases of Nodes participated in BLS multi-signature (the number of participated nodes is not less than n-f)

+- `stateProof` (base64-encoded string; optional):

+    Patricia Merkle Trie State proof for the returned transaction.
+    It proves that the returned transaction belongs to the Patricia Merkle Trie with a root hash as specified in `stateMetadata`.
+    It may be absent for Replies to write requests.

+- `auditProof` (array of base58-encoded hash strings; optional):

+    Ledger's merkle tree audit proof as array of base58-encoded hash strings.
+    This is a cryptographic proof to verify that the returnef transaction has been appended to the ledger with the root hash as specified in `ledgerMetadata`.
+    It may be absent for Replies to read requests.

 ## Write Requests

 The format of each request-specific data for each type of request.